-At April 1, 2006 and April 2, 2005, the Company had five stock-based employee and Supervisory Board compensation plans as well as an employee share purchase plan which are described in detail in Note 2.20(e) of the consolidated financial statements located at Item 18 of the Form 20-F.
+At July 1, 2006 and July 2, 2005, the Company had five stock-based employee and Supervisory Board compensation plans as well as an employee share purchase plan which are described in detail in Note 2.20(e) of the consolidated financial statements located at Item 18 of the Form 20-F.

 The Company decided in July 2005 to accelerate the vesting period of all outstanding unvested stock options.
 No outstanding unvested stock award existed at the adoption date of FAS123R in the fourth quarter of 2005.
-Therefore, the unvested option information below is given only for the first quarter of 2005.
+Therefore, the unvested option information below is given only for the second quarter and first half of 2005.